-6. Concluding Remarks
+7.6 Concluding Remarks

-This paper investigated the great inflation of Japan, 1973-74, when the CPI inflation rate reached almost 30% a year, and the WPI inflation rate higher than that.
+This chapter investigated the great inflation of Japan, 1973 to 1974, when the CPI inflation rate reached almost 30 percent a year, and the WPI inflation rate higher than that.
 The period coincided with the first oil crisis.
-Close examinations revealed that the major mistakes were committed before the oil crisis.
-Namely, easing in 1971-72 went to far, stimulating the economy too much, and tightening in 1973 came too little too late.
-The CPI inflation rate was already above 10% when the Middle East War broke out in October 1973.
+Close examinations revealed that easing in 1971 and 1972 went too far, stimulating the economy too much, and tightening in 1973 came too little, too late.
+The CPI inflation rate was already above 10 percent when the Middle East War broke out in October 1973.
 The oil price increase and the sense of panic for not obtaining the energy resources caused further increases in prices.